A Guide For Our Program Clients

 theMill online programs are designed according to 6 levels.
 These are:

-Level 1 GPP - Ground-Zero.
-This level is designated to a complete beginner at training or someone who has had a extended lay-off (years) from regular physical training.
-If you don't know where to start when it comes to training then this is as good a place as any.
-This program is design to progressively increase intensity according to a 4-week cycle which includes a (1) week of deload training.
+Level 1 GPP - Foundation and Ground-Zero.
+This level is designated for a complete beginner at training (Foundation) or someone who has had a extended lay-off (years) from regular physical training (Ground-Zero).
+If you don't know where to start when it comes to training then either of these is as good a place as any.
+These programs are designed to progressively introduce (or re-introduce) you to physical conditioning, and increase intensity according to a 4-week cycle which includes a (1) week of deload training.
 The program starts with short sub-maximal effort (easy) training sessions 3 to 5 times per week of between 8 and 30-minutes.
 It then builds up over the course of 24-weeks to 4 to 6 sub-maximal sessions per week of 20 to 60-minutes each.
 The initial focus is on: i) breath control; ii) glute-engagement; iii) shoulder-setting; iv) technique development; v) developing the training habit; and vi) building work capacity.

 Level 3 and 4 GPP - General Athletic Conditioning (GAC).
 The GAC is our main general physical preparedness ('GPP') program.
 It is designed to be general in nature and is a good alternative for athletes who want to remain ready for anything.
 The fundamentals techniques and skills used in this program are applicable to any more advanced programming.
 This program is a 6-day per week program which follows a 4-week cycle of 3-weeks ON: 1 week OFF ('deload').
 The program is designed for athletes who have a training age of 12 months or more of 3 to 6 sessions per week at a medium to high intensity.
 Our recommended weekly regime for this program is 2-ON: 1-OFF:3-ON: 1-OFF (days).

-For our military athletes and Special Forces candidates we have Levels 3 and 4 Military Preparedness programs then Levels 5 and 6 Special Operations Forces (SOF) Preparation programs.
+Level 5 and 6 (Military) - For our military athletes and Special Forces candidates we have Levels 3 and 4 Military Preparedness programs then Levels 5 and 6 Special Operations Forces (SOF) Preparation programs.
 The Level 3 and 4 programs are similar to our Level 3 and 4 GAC however the training incorporates more military orientated activities to specifically prepare the athlete for the rigours of working in our military fighting units.
-Once again the intensity is slowly ratched up throughout each level (from Level 1) up to Level 6 which is a program specifically designed for high-level military athletes looking to achieve world-class standards in elite military strength and conditioning.
+Once again the intensity is slowly ratcheted up throughout each level (from Level 1) up to Level 6 which is a program specifically designed for high-level military athletes looking to achieve world-class standards in elite military strength and conditioning.

-Our programs have been created to meet your/ our Clients' specific needs.
+For our bespoke program clients these programs have been created to meet your/ our Clients' specific needs.
 We have designed these programs based on the information you have provided which may include your recent assessment results.
 However these test results do not provide a complete indication of many other factors, which will have an impact on the success of this program.
 These factors include such considerations as: diet and nutrition; your ability to recover from progressively intensive training programs culminating in up to 6-hours per day for up to 6-days per week; duration and quality of your sleep; mental health and well-being; and energy and fatigue levels.
-Therefore, especially for our remote clients, we are heavily reliant on your subjective feedback, and so it is imperative, especially in the initial stages, to provide feedback to us regarding your perception of the intensity of the training and any other points you may have.
+Therefore [for our remote clients only], we are heavily reliant on your subjective feedback, and so it is imperative, especially in the initial stages, to provide feedback to us regarding your perception of the intensity of the training and any other points you may have.

 Please take as many notes as possible on your progress, recovery, mood and energy levels throughout the process.
 This will ensure you and your trainer have all the required information to adjust the program in detail to better suit your needs.
 It will also enable you to see where you started and just how far you’ve come in months to come.